julieqiu/pycon-2018-pyelasticsearch/lessons/Prerequisites.md

 brew services start elasticsearch brew services start kibana
 ```
-  - For Windows or Linux, see here the [Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/install-elasticsearch.html).
+  - For Windows or Linux, see the Elastic downloads page for[Elasticsearch](https://www.elastic.co/downloads/elasticsearch) and [Kibana](https://www.elastic.co/downloads/kibana).

   - Make sure you can visit http://localhost:5601/ and http://localhost:9200/ in your browser.